-The history of mesothelioma is a long, complex story filled with controversies that span hundreds of years of medical investigation.
-Before the disease was identified and categorized as a distinct type of cancer, past generations of medical and scientific experts grappled with understanding where it originated in the body and how it progressed once it struck.
+Before mesothelioma was identified and categorized as a distinct type of cancer, past generations of medical and scientific experts grappled with understanding where it originated in the body and how it progressed.

-Because it was so rare and such a mystery, this fatal cancer went misdiagnosed for years.
-A long history of studies culminated in a better — though still not complete — understanding of the cancer.
-Doctors now have answers to once elusive questions: What causes this fatal illness and who is at risk?
+Because it was so rare and such a mystery, mesothelioma went misdiagnosed for years.
+A long history of studies culminated in a better — although still not complete — understanding of the cancer.
+Doctors now have answers to once elusive questions, including: What causes this fatal illness and who is at risk?

 According to medical literature, the earliest mention of a tumor in the lining of the lungs (pleura) was made in 1767 by Joseph Lieutaud, the founder of pathologic anatomy in France.
 In a publication detailing the study of some 3,000 autopsies he performed, Lieutaud mentioned two cases of “pleural tumors.”

 In one, he found fleshy masses adherent to the pleura and the ribs of a deceased boy.